chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       var x = (1, 1, 0) > (1, 0, 1);

    creates a variable initialized to ``true``.
-After comparing the initial components and determining they are equal, the next components are compared to determine that the first tuple is greater than the second tuple.
+After comparing the first components and determining they are equal, the next components are compared to determine that the first tuple is greater than the second tuple.